Bakarac

 Bakarac (Buccarizza) is a village in Bay of Bakar, Croatia.
 The settlement is administered as a part of the City of Kraljevica and Primorje-Gorski Kotar County.
 According to the 2001 census, it has 307 inhabitants.
 It is connected by the D8 state road.

+Demographics

+In 1895, the obćina of Bakarac (court at Bakarac), with an area of 6.1278 km2, belonged to the kotar of Sušak (Bakar court and electoral district) in the županija of Modruš-Rieka (Ogulin court and financial board).
+There were 299 houses, with a population of 1323 (lowest in Sušak kotar).
+Its 5 villages were divided for taxation purposes into 2 porezne obćine, under the Bakar office.

+Governance

+Local

+It is the seat of its own local committee.